gluster/glusterdocs/Developer-guide/Development-Workflow.md

 Reviewed', and a change should have at least one '+1 Verified' (regression test).
 The project maintainer will merge the changes once a patch meets these qualifiers.

+NOTE: The regression tests gets triggered only after marking Verified as +1 to your patch, which later votes for 'Regression' field.

 Submission Disqualifiers
 ------------------------